 In Britain, I’ve become accustomed to trains that are often delayed, very basic, and not air-conditioned.
 The long distance trains in Italy put the British ones to shame.
-Clean, modern, air-conditioned, and even entertainment screens, they are a great way to travel if you are travelling from place to place.
-I’ve used them travelling between Venice, Pisa, Florence, and Rome and had zero inconveniences.
+Italian trains are clean, modern, air-conditioned, and even entertainment screens.
+As a result, they are a great way to explore Italy if you are travelling from place to place.
+I’ve travelled between Venice, Pisa, Florence, and Rome by train and had zero inconveniences.

 Italian food can be harder to find than you may think

 There’s pasta and pizza everywhere making up your idea of Italian food.
 But in well-visited city centres, nine out of 10 restaurants will be aimed at tourists.
 And most of them are not very authentic.
 It also can be easy to fall into the ‘I’m starving, I’ll eat anything nearby’ trap that often ends in a substandard or overpriced meal.
 A little research and patience beforehand can go a long way towards having a really great meal.

 And avoid anywhere right next to tourist sites and famous square

 Restaurants in famous squares such as Piazza San Marco in Venice and Piazza Navona in Rome have inflated prices compared to other restaurants.
 Avoid obvious places like the gelateria next to where tour groups meet for the Sistine Chapel.
 Or anywhere too convenient that suspiciously doesn’t have their prices listed.
 You’ll pay much more than if you walked a street or two away.

 The sandwiches are incredible

 One thing I did find in abundance: amazing sandwiches, especially in Tuscany.
-Fresh meats, homemade spreads and fresh bread made for some of the best lunches ever.
+The sandwiches had fresh meats, homemade spreads and fresh bread that tasted amazing.
 One in Pisa even broke my recommendation above: it was right next to the Leaning Tower.
-Another in Florence was so good we went back a few times during our stay!
+Another in Florence was so tasty we went back a few times during our stay!

 Nothing beats aperitivo